Autumn Semester during COVID-19 — What you need to know

 Finances | Living Arrangements

 Q: Some scholarships require us to be full-time.
-What if some courses are cancelled?
+What if some courses are canceled?
 Will there be any flexibility?

 Q: Will there be reduced tuition for online classes?